Top 10 Tibet Travel Tips

-- Do not try to talk with some lamas about their lives and religions.
+- Do not try to talk with lamas about their lives and religions.

-- Taking photos of Buddha statues are not allowed in the majority of Tibetan monasteries.
-In some monasteries (such as Tashilhunpo Monastery), tourists can take pictures of the Buddha statues after paying some money.
+- Taking photos of Buddha statues is not allowed in the majority of Tibetan monasteries.
+In some monasteries, such as Tashilhunpo Monastery, tourists can take pictures of the Buddha statues after paying some money.

 - Do not enter monasteries without permission.
 Smoking is not allowed when visiting monasteries.
 Dress properly, not in shorts or sunglasses.

-- It is suggested that you prepare about 20 bills of 1 yuan to give to beggars when encountered.
+- It is suggested that you prepare about 20 easily accessible 1 yuan bills if you want to give to beggars when encountered.

 - If you have a chance to visit a local family, let the oldest people go first when you walk together with them.
 Do not step on the threshold when entering a tent or house.
 Do not touch the heads of people with your hands.